hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/networkfirewall_rule_group.html.markdown

 The `statefulRule` block supports the following arguments:

 * `action` - (Required) Action to take with packets in a traffic flow when the flow matches the stateful rule criteria.
 For all actions, AWS Network Firewall performs the specified action and discontinues stateful inspection of the traffic flow.
-Valid values: `alert`, `drop` or `pass`.
+Valid values: `alert`, `drop`, `pass`, or `reject`.

 * `header` - (Required) A configuration block containing the stateful 5-tuple inspection criteria for the rule, used to inspect traffic flows.
 See [Header](#header) below for details.